tymyrddin/blue/source/docs/soc/siem/notes/siem.md

 ## Tools of the trade

-Gradually building up to something useful for the IPA project:
+Gradually building up to something useful for the PowerOn project:

 * Wazuh single-node deployment with docker, bare-bones single-node deployment: One Wazuh manager, indexer, and dashboard node.
 * Wazuh multi-node deployment with docker, two Wazuh manager nodes (one master and one worker), three Wazuh indexer nodes, and a Wazuh dashboard node.